Layered clothing: Cultural dimensions

 In fashion, combining different garments in layers can be used to create a variety of outfits.
 The wearer can shed layers according to changes in temperature.

 In the New Testament, Jesus in Mark's Gospel counsels his apostles to "put on sandals but not to wear two tunics".
 Commentators find the meaning unclear, discussing whether the apostles should "not put on two coats; that is, at a time; an inner and an outward one, or one at one time, and another at another".
 Some translations suggest the words refer to a change of clothes; the equivalent texts in Matthew's Gospel and Luke's Gospel are generally treated as referring to extra clothes.

+Layering clothing is also a historical necessity within the military.

+Historically, layering garments and undergarments was much more involved and structural.
+For example the late 18th century and petticoats, corsets and stays.